rusriver/config/README.md

 # Config [![GoDoc](https://godoc.org/github.com/rusriver/config?status.png)](https://godoc.org/github.com/rusriver/config)

 Package config provides convenient access methods to configuration stored as JSON or YAML.

-This is a fork of [olebedev/config](https://github.com/olebedev/config), which in turn is a fork of [original version](https://github.com/moraes/config).
-It has incompatibilities with the original(s), and quite an extended functionality.
-In fact, it has diverged a lot, and continues to.
+Originally this was a fork of [olebedev/config](https://github.com/olebedev/config), which in turn was a fork of [moraes/config](https://github.com/moraes/config).
+Since then it grew and developed quite a lot, got quite a lot of new functionality and power, it also has diverged a lot, and continues to.
+The same time it is still the development of the same way of doing things as in the prior works.

 Can be used not just as a config, but as a general data model storage, with thread-safe high-performance mutability.
 It has limitations, but if you know what this is about, you'll see them yourself.
-After all, it's open source.
+After all, it's open source, if in doubt - just look at the code.

-TODO NEXT:

-- Serk support
-- provide extensive examples of use, suitable for copy-paste
-- repair old original tests
-- refactor it to the MAV model

 ## The v2 improvements: